kdgregory/pomutil/README.md

     Existing dependency properties will be checked for collisions but otherwise ignored.
 To make all of your dependencies use the same format, use the `--replaceExistingProps` option.

+* Organize top-level POM elements (disabled by default)

+    Enable with: `--organizePom`

+    Re-orders top-level POM elements per the [POM definition](http://maven.apache.org/ref/3.0.4/maven-model/maven.html).
+    Any top-level comments or processing instructions will be removed by this step.
+The children of these top-level elements will not be affected.

+    This operation uses the classpath resource `proto-pom.xml` to control re-organization.
+Edit this file if you want to see a different layout.
+Any elements that are in the prototype but not your actual POM are ignored.

+    Elements in your POM that are not in the prototype will be re-inserted at the end of the POM.
+This feature is intended to support new components added by Maven (and not yet incorporated into the prototype).

 * Pretty-print output

     Disable with: `--noPrettyPrint`